davide cantelli 153517

 Ready to start your journey?

-One of the greatest things about living in 2018 is that it is no longer taboo to talk about Mental Health.
+One of the greatest things about living in the 2020s is that it is no longer taboo to talk about Mental Health.
 The stigma of going to therapy or admitting to having anxiety is no longer a scarlet letter.
 This does not mean dealing with mental health is easy, but there are resources that were not there just a few years ago.
 While it is more okay to talk about now, the need to address it with college students is arguably even more pressing than in the past.

 Research conducted by the National Alliance on Mental Illness on mental health on college campuses shows that: